Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Introduction

-In the past few decades, a number of classical molecular dynamics (MD) simulations were carried out to reveal the growth mechanism of SWCNTs and demonstrated a series of the growth process from the nucleation to the sidewall elongation\cite{SHIBUTA2003381,doi:10.1063/1.1770424,doi:10.1021/jp046645t,Zhao_2005,DING2004309,Ding_2006,doi:10.1021/nl072431m}.
-Although these studies provided insights into the basic growth mechanism of SWCNTs, the discussion of the chirality was still difficult because the simulated SWCNTs had a number of defects and the chirality could not be assigned.
-Instead, partial chirality was defined and discussed in several studies.
-Neyts et al. performed hybrid atomistic simulations of MD and force biased Monte Carlo based on the reactive force field (ReaxFF).
-They defined local chirality by the diameter and the angle of the hexagon to the axial direction of SWCNTs, and demonstrated the initial growth process of SWCNTs and the chirality change from zigzag to armchair\cite{doi:10.1021/nn102095y,doi:10.1021/ja204023c}.
-However, the continuous growth of SWCNTs with a particular chirality was not observed.
-Although Yoshikawa et al. assigned the chirality to SWCNTs by MD simulation with Tersoff-type interatomic potential\cite{doi:10.1021/acsnano.8b09754}, but the chiralities of the observed SWCNTs were only zigzag and near-zigzag, which was contrary to the experimental reports of near-armchair preferential growth\cite{doi:10.1021/ja070808k,C2NR32276E,He2013,doi:10.1021/ja106937y}.
+In the past few decades, theoretical models have been proposed to account for the chirality distribution of SWCNTs\cite{doi:10.1073/pnas.0811946106,doi:10.1126/science.aat6228}.
+These models successfully relate the state of the interface between the SWCNT edge and the catalyst to the chirality distribution, but do not provide a detailed atomistic mechanism in the edge formation process because they are based on some assumptions about the process of carbon addition to the SWCNT edges.
+To reveal such mechanism, many molecular dynamics (MD) simulations have also been performed.
+In particular, classical MD simulations, which are suitable for observing nanotube growth on a long time scale, have demonstrated a series of growth processes from the nucleation to the sidewall elongation\cite{SHIBUTA2003381,doi:10.1063/1.1770424,doi:10.1021/jp046645t,Zhao_2005,DING2004309,Ding_2006,doi:10.1021/nl072431m}.
+As a first approach to the discussion of chirality in MD simulation, Neyts et al.\cite{doi:10.1021/nn102095y,doi:10.1021/ja204023c} performed hybrid atomistic simulations of MD and force-biased Monte Carlo based on the reactive force field (ReaxFF).
+They defined the local chirality by the diameter and the angle of the hexagon to the axial direction of SWCNTs.
+In their simulations of the initial growth process of SWCNTs, chirality changes from zigzag to armchair were observed.
+Yoshikawa et al.\cite{doi:10.1021/acsnano.8b09754} carried out MD simulations with a lower carbon supply rate, and assigned the chirality to SWCNTs by defect-free growth using the Tersoff-type bond-order potential.
+This chirality-definable MD simulation demonstrated the kink-running process at SWCNT edges predicted by the dislocation theory of SWCNT growth \cite{doi:10.1073/pnas.0811946106}.
+However, the chiralities of the observed SWCNTs were only zigzag and near-zigzag, which is contrary to the experimental reports of near-armchair preferential growth\cite{doi:10.1021/ja070808k,C2NR32276E,He2013,doi:10.1021/ja106937y}.
+This suggests that the bond-order potential shows an excessive preference for zigzag edges, as reported in a theoretical study\cite{PhysRevLett.105.235502}, and that the preference for armchair edges over zigzag edges predicted by the DFT calculation is not correctly reproduced by the bond-order potential.